 People often wonder if language barriers are something to worry about when planning a holiday in Greece.
-I’ve been often asked how hard it is to communicate with locals if you don’t really know the language.
+I’ve been often asked how hard it is to communicate with locals if you don’t know the language.
 Well, I’m here to tell you that there’s not much to worry about.
 So read on and get ready to travel to Crete even with very limited language skills!

 Will They Understand Me?